top of page

 Is there song, movie or game you grew up with?
 Explore and reconnect to things that the kid in you positively associated with, and maybe you’ll recall the things you had once felt or thought.
 This also gives you the opportunity to revisit memories, good and bad, and to hopefully resolve any past issues.

-Allow yourself to be Vulnerable
+Allow Yourself to be Vulnerable

 Keep an Open Mind

 Most importantly, don’t let yourself fall into the trap of constant worry—get out of your own head from time to time.
 Agonising over past embarrassments and concern over a future you are not even certain of will only hold your creativity back.
-Allow yourself to be in the present, because that’s the only point of time you truly live in.
-Your inner child didn’t have these constraints, until these thoughts were drilled into you.

 Conclusion